APoodle/NFL-Big-Data-Bowl-2025/README.md

 Day 12: I have officially reached a stopping point at my creativity to figure out what to do next, so I am going to look at the past winners, read the book and see what inspiration I can get from there.
 I will be taking a break from constantly updating this Kaggle Notebook from what it seems like.

 Day 13: After reading the book, I am going to look into how Tight End formations lead to the possibility of pass plays towards Amon-Ra St. Brown/other receivers.
 Could also look into Running Backs.
 I also want to implement where they are facing to see if them looking elsewhere other than the QB leads to more running plays or not

+Day 14: Finally getting back around this, I still have not finished the book (though I am reading it a lot currently), but it has given me some ideas.
+I can look at the offensive linemen's position and orientation to help aid if the play is going to be a rush or a pass.
+Using these two columns:

+o: Player orientation (deg), 0 - 360 degrees (numeric)
+dir: Angle of player motion (deg), 0 - 360 degrees (numeric)

+I feel like right now, my best chance is to calculate the probabilities of pass plays vs rush plays depending on the player movements and orientation.
+I would need to probably use the movement of the quarterback as well, but right now I still plan on focusing on Amon-Ra St. Brown